ZenVendor/todo/README.md

 todo [command] [options] [argument]

 Program can be executed without any additional argument (defaults to listing open tasks).
 Other than that a command must follow with optional switches or arguments.
+With add command, if there's a due date, the description can come first or last.

 	add | a [description]
 		--duedate | --due | -d [date]